 My intermittent frustrations with homeschooling here in Kenya are no big secret, though things have gotten somewhat better this academic year.
 I still haven’t seemed to consistently find time for Circle Time, especially for my Littles…and there are definitely things I want to work on in terms of both spiritual instruction and practical training.

 For a number of reasons, during this week I asked my oldest daughter, Rebekah (who will be 12 on Friday), if she wanted to take the week off of school and be my “Mother’s Helper.”
-On Monday she helped me move around the furniture in our sitting room/dining area in order to better accommodate another missionary family (the Nafzigers) who will be moving in with us as of next week.
+On Monday she helped me move around the furniture in our sitting room/dining area.
 Yesterday, I asked Rebekah to do a short Circle Time with the Little ones, and she did such a good job that we talked about making it a more permanent daily arrangement.
 We have the rest of the week to see how she (and they) like it.
 Meanwhile, having a consistent second hand to assist with home management and homeschooling has been a real blessing to me…maybe that’s why I have finally found time to sit down and blog. 🙂

 As you might have guessed from the title of this post, we have a confession to make.
 Two weeks into our 30-day challenge to eat from our local markets…we had pizza.
 In discussing what we could and couldn’t get locally, Marc laughed and said something about how this could be a really great business opportunity for folks in our community–sort of like bringing the store to our door.
 We already have people selling us eggs, bananas, and avocadoes.
 Next step…cheese and tomato paste?
 So in the midst of lunch with Reagan (one of the brothers here), it came up that he was going to be making a trip to Kitale, and we jokingly mentioned the “store to your door” idea.
 Reagan jumped on it, as making some profit on a trip he was already making (enough to pay his transport) was very appealing to him.
 And the deal was done…we had pizza for supper.